Publishing Digital (Electronic) Newsletters

 Tour facilitators chose a quarterly, six-page e-newsletter format to present news and offers to current and prospective clients.
 Warren created an attractive nameplate with a jumbo photo to which he added a slight reflection.
 He highlights other photos, giving them a stylish drop-shadow effect and captions placed on complementary background colors.

 Warren converts every Vuk' Africa issue to a PDF file enabling recipients to click its hyperlinks and open relevant pages and sites.

-To find out what a tour of South African culture includes, when it's offered, and how much it costs, visit the Vuk' Africa home page.
+Newsletter issues allow recipients to find out what a tour of South African culture includes, when it's offered, and how much it costs.
 See Vuk' Africa's stylish yearly report with charts, graphs, lists, and photos and captions.

 Light Providers Youth Club

 Many photos and a lot of information were provided in this issue of a youth club's digital newsletter.
 Page 1 included the club logo and motto, six mini preview columns, a three-column introduction, and a centered photo.